 You also have the choice of aluminium bags, which are the heaviest of the hard-sided bags and which for this reason I’m not featuring here.
 You may feel differently…

 Here are some advantages and disadvantages of these hard-sided suitcases.

 Pros of using hard cases

-- As a rule, hard-sided cabin suitcases help protect their contents from rough baggage handlers.
+- As a rule, hard-sided cabin suitcases help protect their contents from rough baggage handlers, especially in busy airports like New York City.
 If you’re bringing home a fragile treasure or travelling with a lot of expensive electronics, you may like that feature.

 - It’s very easy to over-stuff a soft-sided bag so that it no longer fits the carry-on dimensions.
 A hard-shell bag, on the other hand, doesn’t change shape: if it fits in the box, it’ll still fit in the box after it’s stuffed (just look for lightweight cabin luggage if your airline of choice has weight restrictions).

 - The plastic sides are better for keeping out rain or snow.
 Few bags promise to be weather-tight, but the sheer fact that rain isn’t falling directly onto fabric makes a hard-sided bag more water-resistant than just about any fabric bag, with the exception of some hiking backpacks.

 - Additionally, it’s much easier to wipe down a muddy hard plastic suitcase than it is to find a washing machine for your duffel or backpack.
 If you do get caught on dusty streets or in inclement weather, it’ll be easier to clean your luggage.

 - You don’t get any easily-accessible pockets, which are typically a “must” in a carry-on bag.
 While hardside luggage is great to check, it’s less convenient when you need to dig out your laptop and toiletries for security.
 If you can fit those things into your personal item, then a hard-sided bag would still be a good choice.